Team6NodeProject/FinalProject/README.txt

 10) // If there are conflicts we should try and resolve together, then merge will be completed.
 11) git push origin :yourBranchName
 12) git checkout main
+13) git pull
-13) git branch -d yourBranchName
+14) git branch -d yourBranchName

 ALL SUBSEQUENT CLONES
 1) git checkout main